Mayor of California city defends shredding police records

 LOS ANGELES (AP) - A Southern California mayor is defending his city’s decision to destroy old police shooting and internal investigation records.

-A report by The Los Angeles Times says the city of Inglewood made the decision to shred the records at a city council meeting earlier this month.
+The city of Inglewood made the decision to shred the records at a City Council meeting earlier this month, according to a report by the Los Angeles Times.

-The move came just weeks ahead of the implementation of a new state law that could allow the public to access those records for the first time.
+The move came ahead of the implementation of a new state law that could allow the public to access those records for the first time.
+The law, which goes into effect Jan.
+1, makes public internal investigations of officer-involved shootings, other major uses of force, and confirmed cases of sexual assault and lying while on duty

-Inglewood Mayor James T. Butts Jr. tells the Times there’s no connection between the new law and the decision to shred the old records.
-He says the idea “that there was an intent to beat the clock is ridiculous.”
+Inglewood Mayor James T. Butts Jr. told the Times on Sunday that there’s no connection between the new law and the decision to shred the old records.

-Civil liberties advocates behind the new law say the move undermines police accountability and transparency.
+“This premise that there was an intent to beat the clock is ridiculous,” said Butts, a former Santa Monica police chief.

+He said city officials would have nothing to fear from the records approved for destruction because some of them date as far back as 1991.

 Information from: Los Angeles Times, http://www.latimes.com/